-EA Networks endeavours to ensure that the quality of voltage in the network is always maintained at an acceptable level at all times.
+EA Networks endeavours to ensure that the quality of voltage in the network is always maintained at an acceptable level.
 In recent times, EA Networks has observed network voltage problems that are associated with harmonics.
-EA Networks have decided that it is time to act and take all the necessary measures to minimize the widespread effects of harmonic pollution.
-The end result will enable EA Networks to provide better voltage quality to all consumers.
+EA Networks acted and took all the necessary measures to minimize the widespread effects of harmonic pollution.
+The end result has enabled EA Networks to provide better voltage quality to all consumers.

 EA Networks have implemented measures to control harmonic currents (and therefore voltages) in the network.
-The network standard that has been prepared requires all new rural loads to meet current distortion limits (typically 8% maximum).
+The network standard that has been implemented requires all new rural loads to meet current distortion limits (typically 8% maximum).
 It is expected that the design practices and equipment purchases for the network will continue to meet the requirements of EA Networks' harmonic standard for limiting harmonic voltages at consumer connection points.

-There are about 1,500 irrigation connections to the network and they constitute most of the summer peak load.
+There are about 1,600 irrigation connections to the network, and they constitute most of the summer peak load.
 About one quarter of these loads are active harmonic producing loads.
 This assessment is based upon a full survey completed during 2013-14.
 EA Networks realised that it is not easy to track the exact number of variable speed drives because the consumer's equipment can change over time and any new equipment's characteristics are not necessarily provided or available to EA Networks.
 The number of variable speed drives increased steadily between 2000 and 2015 and some more may be connected in future.
-The per substation irrigation load shown in Section 3.2.3 provides an illustration of the presumed scale of distorting irrigation loads on each substation.
+The per substation irrigation load shown in Section 4.2.3 provides an illustration of the potential scale of distorting irrigation loads on each substation.

-A scheme to subsidise the mitigation of harmonic distorting equipment has been introduced (as of April 2014).
-Under this scheme the cost of a filter or other form of mitigation is heavily subsidised for the first year of the scheme's operation and this rolls back to no subsidy over the next two years.
-Owing to the economic downturn in the rural area a differential tariff that was to operate from April 2016 has been delayed.
+A scheme to subsidise the mitigation of harmonic distorting equipment was introduced (April 2014).
+Under this scheme the cost of a filter or other form of mitigation was heavily subsidised for the first year of the scheme's operation and this rolled back to no subsidy over the subsequent two years.
+Owing to the economic downturn in the rural area a differential tariff that was to operate from April 2016 was delayed.
 Some discretion may be exercised with the loads that have not been corrected by October 2018.
 Without compelling reasons, these distorting loads will be disconnected for non-compliance.
-It appears that the zone substation power quality monitoring devices have shown a worthwhile reduction in peak harmonic distortion during the 2017-18 summer (see chart above) during which an all-time peak demand was experienced.
+The zone substation power quality monitoring devices have shown a worthwhile reduction in peak harmonic distortion since 2014-15 summer (see chart above) during which, an all-time peak demand was experienced.
 This programme will continue until all rural pump loads comply (only a handful remain unfiltered).
 Overall, the harmonic reduction scheme has been very successful.

-2.7 Safety
+3.7 Safety